vivekshinde8999/hiring/README.md

 ## Submit Solution

 Please Fork this repository on Github.
 Work independently on problem with help of Internet Friends and Teachers.
-Once complete submitting a pull request back to this repo.
+Once complete submit pull request back to this repo.
 Sample video on how Fork and Pull request work is shown below

 https://www.youtube.com/watch?v=_NrSWLQsDL4